html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 <h3 id="toc-offscreen">Method 2: Overloading script</h3>

-Another technique is overloading `<script>` and manipulating its contents as string.
+Another technique is overloading `<script>` and manipulating its content as string.
 John Resig was probably the first to show this back in 2008 with his [Micro Templating utility](http://ejohn.org/blog/javascript-micro-templating/).
 Now there are many others, including some new kids on the block like [handlebars.js](http://handlebarsjs.com/).